-That's when the Rangers' first-year captain's blocker-side shot beat Ty Conklin for his 27th goal to lift the Rangers over the Red Wings, 2-1, and extend their Eastern Conference lead to three points over the Penguins with nine games left.
+That’s when the Rangers first-year captain’s blocker-side shot beat Ty Conklin for his 27thgoal to lift the Rangers over the Red Wings 2-1 and raise their Eastern Conference lead to three points over the Penguins with nine games remaining.

-"[Brandon] Dubinsky starts it off with the puck up the middle and then DZ [Michael Del Zotto] finds me in the middle," Callahan said.
-"So it was a good birthday gift.
-They set me up in the second but I missed a wide-open net.
-I had to respond."
+“(Brandon) Dubinsky starts it off with the puck up the middle and then DZ (Michael Del Zotto) finds me in the middle,” said Callahan.
+“So it was a good birthday gift.
+They set me up in the second but a missed a wide open net.
+I had to respond.”

-Callahan willed the Rangers to two points, blocking shots and breaking up plays late in the third period.
+In the first game after the Rangers clinched a playoff spot with a 4-2 defeat of the Devils, Callahan willed the Rangers to two points, blocking shots and breaking up plays in late in the third period.

-"He just had an unbelievable third period and overtime," coach John Tortorella said of Callahan, who played 8:15 in the third period and overtime.
-Overall, he had eight shots, three hits, two blocks and some gutsy defensive plays.
-Midway through the third, for example, with the Rangers on a power play, Callahan raced up ice and made a diving poke check to knock the puck away from the dangerous Pavel Datsyuk on a break.
+“He just had an unbelievable third period and overtime,” coach John Tortorella said of Callahan, who played 8:15 in final two sessions, and overall had eight shots, three hits, two blocks and some gutsy defensive plays.
+Midway through the third, for example, with the Rangers on a power play, Callahan raced up ice, and dove to stick the puck away from the dangerous Pavel Datsyuk on a shorthanded break.